radeshmm/ganesha/README.txt

 ----- BASIC API USAGE -----

-Ganesha provides a direct API for bytes and list manipulation.
+Ganesha provides a direct API for byte array storage and list manipulation.
 Objects will be discussed below.

    // BYTES